-Information about sex offenders or violent offenders against youth is available to the public on the Illinois State Police (ISP) website.
+Sexual Offender Notification State law requires schools to notify parents/guardians during school registration or parent-teacher conferences that information about sex offenders and violent offenders against youth is available to the public on the III.
+Dept. of State Police (ISP) website.
 The ISP website contains the following: